Advice & Tips for New Bloggers

 There are a crazy amount of FREE themes to choose from.
 Go to Appearance > Themes > Add New on your dashboard and search to your heart’s content.
 Hestia is one of the most popular themes.
 It’s free but you will be encouraged to upgrade to the Pro version.
 Look for themes that are frequently updated, mobile-friendly and Gutenberg ready.
 Gutenberg, launched in 2018, is the new WordPress Editor.
 Not all themes are compatible with the new Gutenberg features.

 StudioPress themes are not only Gutenberg ready, but some have been specifically optimised to make the most of the Gutenberg new features.
-The Breakthrough Pro theme, used on this Simply Hatch blog is one of them.
+The Revolution Pro theme, used on this Simply Hatch blog is one of them.
 StudioPress uses the renowned Genesis framework.
 It’s fast, clean, excellent for search engines, secure and fully responsive.

 The StudioPress themes are not just technically excellent, they’re beautifully designed with a theme to suit every purpose.
 Choose a theme that matches how you want your site to look, set the theme up easily with the StudioPress in-depth setup instructions, and make use of their excellent support if you need extra help.